There are 3 major areas of questions that the regression analysis answers –

-The first category establishes a causal relationship between two variables, where the dependent variable is continuous and the predictors are either categorical (dummy coded), dichotomous, or continuous..
+The first category establishes a causal relationship between two variables, with the dependent variable being continuous and the predictors being categorical (dummy coded), dichotomous, or continuous.
 In contrast to correlation analysis which does not indicate directionality of effects, the regression analysis assumes that the independent variable has an effect on the dependent variable.

 Examples: